colorfield/mastodon-api-php/README.md

 }
 ```

-_Will be published on Packagist once a first release is achieved_

 ## Mastodon API and instances

 This is a plain API wrapper, so the intention is to support further changes in the API by letting the developer pass the desired endpoint.